-Indemnification clauses in contracts are agreements made within contracts that are used to shift liability between parties or indemnify, or not hold accountable, a party for certain acts for which they might otherwise be held accountable.
+Indemnification clauses are agreements made within contracts that are used to shift liability between parties, indemnify, or not hold accountable, a party for certain acts for which they might otherwise be held accountable.
 Such clauses may allow for mutual indemnification, wherein both parties will compensate the other if losses occur due to one party’s negligence, as well as one-way indemnification, wherein only one party will be indemnified from negligence.

 No matter what kind of indemnification clause is to be drafted, great care should be taken in the drafting, as a failure of specificity in the terms can lead to a clause that in the eyes of the law may be interpreted much differently from what the concerned parties believed they were in agreement on.

 Types of Indemnity Clauses

 There are several types of indemnity clauses that may be used in a contract, and these include:

 - Bare Indemnities.
 In these clauses, one party will indemnify the other party for all loss or liability related to specific circumstances or events, without limitation.
 This, in effect, makes bare indemnities blanket protection from liability in certain circumstances.

 - Reflexive or Reverse Indemnities.
 In these clauses, one party will indemnify the other for losses due to the negligent party’s acts.